PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 Whilst we do encourage you to bring your own water and food, Aid Stations will be provided in strategic locations.
-At the river crossings, on top of the 3 summits and at several other locations (TBC), you will find water and light snacks.
+At the river crossings and on top of the 3 summits, you will find water and light snacks.
 Please bring sufficient water for yourself and treat our supplies as backup.

 If you require medical attention, please talk to the nearest marshal, who will refer to you the event director and medic.
 All medical situations should be channelled through the Event Director only.
 A medic will be available on each of the 3 peaks.
 If you are competing and see someone who is injured, please be considerate, and stop to assist.
-As this is not an easily accessed location part of the safety plan is that we look after each other.
+As the course is not always easily accessible, part of the safety plan is that we look after each other.